-- 99) If the facilitator decides the parties cannot resolve their dispute by agreement, the facilitator will - a) inform the parties that activities aimed at finding a resolution by agreement are over, and - b) ask the applicant to pay the tribunal decision fee. - 100) If the applicant does not pay the tribunal decision fee, a respondent can pay it.
+- 98) If the facilitator decides the parties cannot resolve their dispute by agreement, the facilitator will - a) inform the parties that activities aimed at finding a resolution by agreement are over, and - b) ask the applicant to pay the tribunal decision fee. - 99) If the applicant does not pay the tribunal decision fee, a respondent can pay it. - 100) If no party pays the tribunal decision fee within the time period set by the facilitator, the tribunal can

-- 101) If no party pays the tribunal decision fee within the time period set by the facilitator, the tribunal can - a) refuse to resolve the dispute, or - b) dismiss the dispute. - 102) If a party pays the tribunal decision fee, the process to prepare the dispute for a tribunal decision will begin.
+- a) refuse to resolve the dispute,

+- b) proceed to hear the dispute, or

+- c) dismiss the dispute.

+- 101) If a party pays the tribunal decision fee, the process to prepare the dispute for a tribunal decision will begin.